fieldtrip/website/workshop/cuttingeegx.md

 ### Wifi access

-If you need wifi access and you don't have a eduroam account through your institution, it is possible to get a visitor access.
-This needs to be renewed each day.
-Please follow the instructions on [this intranet page](https://intranet.donders.ru.nl/index.php?id=eva).
+If you don't have a eduroam account through your institution, it is possible to get a visitor access.
+Please let us know if you need a visitor access at the day of the workshop.

 ### MATLAB